microsoft/rating-web/README.md

 Container exposes port 8080.
 Required configuration via environment variables:

 - API:  `<set to rating-api endpoint>`.
-This has to be publicly addressable as requests happen via JavaScript over HTTP.
+This *does not* have to be publicly accessible.
+The application proxies the API requests via the backend to the rating-api endpoint.

 # Contributing